 Complex Event Processing

 Loose coupling v/s Tight coupling

 1. Synchronous (sync) v/s Asynchronous (async)

-Choosing between a synchronous versus asynchronous approach is one of the most fundamental design decisions in computer architecture especially for microservices, which requires communication between systems.
+Choosing between a synchronous versus asynchronous approach is one of the most fundamental design decisions in computer architecture, especially for microservices architecture, which requires communication between systems.

 Sync / Blocking

-In the case of a sync approach, the OMS would call the TMS with shipment details and wait till the shipment gets created successfully before performing further actions.
+In the case of a sync approach, the OMS would call the TMS with shipment details and wait until the shipment gets created successfully before performing further actions.

-This helps us in transaction rollbacks, or handling errors.
+This helps us in transaction rollbacks or in handling errors.
 If shipment creation fails, further actions will not be executed, therefore avoiding having to do even more error correction.
 This adds direct dependency on uptime as well as response times.

 Fig: Explaining the synchronous calls

 When designed using the async approach, the OMS spawns a thread for shipment creation in the TMS and proceeds to further steps, potentially simultaneously.
 This is also known as non-blocking, and removes the dependency on uptime and response times.
 However, the potential problem with this approach is the missing rollback in case of failure on shipment validation.